burstable-ai/burst/examples/cifar10/README.md

 # Timing benchmarks

-On a local test CPU with modest capacity, training this CNN takes ~5 minutes / epoch.
-Running through `burst` on an AWS g4dn.xlarge GPU machine, the model trains in ~14 seconds / epoch, for a ~20x speed-up.
+On an AWS test CPU with modest capacity, training this CNN takes ~5 minutes / epoch.
+On a laptop (2020 MacBook Air, M1 chip using Rosetta 2), training this CNN takes ~8.5 minutes / epoch (see the local run example [here](https://github.com/genevievegraves/burst/blob/main/examples/cifar10/readme_images/local_run.png)).

+Running through `burst` on an AWS g4dn.xlarge GPU machine, the model trains in ~14 seconds / epoch, for a ~20-40x speed-up (see the burst example [here](https://github.com/genevievegraves/burst/blob/main/examples/cifar10/readme_images/burst_run.pdf)).
 This CNN has ~2.4 million free parameters to train.

 Simpler networks will train faster and may show less speed-up when moving to the GPU.